zolagonano/a-ninjas-handbook/src/chapter_4.md

 8. **X-Mailer:** Optional field indicating the email client or software used to compose the email.
 9. **MIME-Version:** Version of the Multipurpose Internet Mail Extensions (MIME) protocol used in the email.
 10. **Content-Type:** The type and format of the message content, such as text/plain for plain text or text/html for HTML-formatted content.

+## Messaging Security

+Most chat messages aren't secure either.
+For instance, Telegram, a messaging app that claims to be encrypted and secure, doesn't even have E2EE (end-to-end encryption) enabled by default.
+And even when it allows E2EE, it is only for mobile clients, meaning you cannot use Telegram securely on a desktop client.
+Worse yet, Telegram breaks the first and most important rule of cryptography, which states, "Do not roll your own crypto," by using a self-rolled cryptography scheme for its E2EE chats.
+Additionally, Telegram servers are all closed-source; nobody has any idea how the messages and data on Telegram are stored.
+Are they encrypted?
+Who has access to these servers?
+Nobody knows.
+Telegram is the perfect example of a bad messaging app in my opinion.
+I know there are messaging apps worse than Telegram, but none of them claim to be private and secure.
+So, I will use Telegram as a bad example of a messaging app to explain what a messaging app needs to have.

+- **End-to-end Encryption:** A secure messaging app would allow E2EE messages with a known and audited cryptography scheme and implementation.
+Telegram allows it to some degree, but its cryptography is questionable.
+- **Anonymous Sign-up:** A private messaging app would allow you to sign up anonymously, usually using an email.
+Telegram and Signal use phone numbers, which is reasonable for reducing spam.
+However, there are ways around this, like buying an anonymous VoIP number using Monero or cash.
+- **Transparency:** A secure messaging app should be transparent about how they store data, what data they store, and in what scenarios the data can be handed over to authorities.
+- **Metadata Collection:** Every message and account has some metadata that usually isn't encrypted.
+Telegram collects a lot about you, like your name, sign-up date, IP addresses, 2FA email, phone number, contacts, people you frequently talk to, and all your messages (if you do not use E2EE).
+They can hand this data over to authorities if they have to.
+Signal, on the other hand, collects little to no metadata about you and doesn't have much to hand over even if a court order compels them to do so.
+- **Popularity:** We can't make people use what we use.
+If everyone I know uses Telegram, I have to use Telegram too, and that's a big part of a messaging app.
+I might prefer Matrix over Signal, though Signal has better security and collects less metadata than Matrix, but most people I talk to use Matrix, so I have to make some sacrifices here.

+Your threat model plays a huge role here.
+You might not care at all if your messages with your friends can be read by Telegram or any other company.
+It depends on you and your threat model.